Revelation Mountains, New Routes and Summits

 Summary of Activity: First ascent of unclimbed north summit of the Four Horseman (ca 8,530’) via the east ridge (600m, M6 70˚ A1).
 Father (900m, AI5 70˚) on the east face of Golgotha (8,940’).
 First ascent of Wailing Wall (ca 8,040’) via Secret (750m, AI6).
 First ascent of Apocalypse North (ca 9,020’) via the Slovenian Route (1,300m, AI4+ R M6 80˚).
 The Last Supper for Snow Strugglers (700m, M7 80˚) on the northeast face of Seraph (8,540’).
 Likely first ascent of Peak 8,650'.

-In July 2019, just a few months after this expedition, Janez Svoljšak died at base camp while preparing to attempt Tahu Rutum in Pakistan.
-He was just 25 years old.
+Tragically, a few months after this expedition, Janez Svoljšak died at base camp from unknown causes after descending from an attempt on Tahu Rutum in Pakistan.
+He was 25 years old.